 Cooperating Teacher Resources

-The cooperating teacher is critical to the success of a student teacher and we want to provide you with the support required to make it a positive experience for both of you.
-The following outline is provided to give you an overview of selected information that should allow you to get off to a strong start (Cooperating Teacher Overview for Student Teaching).
+The Cooperating Teacher is critical to the success of a Student Teacher / Resident, and we strive to provide you with the support required to make the semester a positive experience for you both.
+The following outline is provided as an overview of selected information to allow for a solid foundation upon which to build: Cooperating Teacher Overview for Student Teaching

 If at any time you have any concerns, please contact the teacher candidate’s assigned university supervisor.
-If you are unable to reach the supervisor or feel that concerns need to be addressed further, please feel free to contact the student teaching coordinator and/or the coordinator of educator preparation program and accreditation/compliance.
-We encourage you to take time to review the Student Teaching Practicum Manual which contains details of all Shepherd University Department of Education policies.
+If you are unable to reach the supervisor or feel that concerns need to be addressed further, please feel free to contact the field placement coordinator and/or the Coordinator of Educator Preparation Program, Accreditation/Compliance.
+We encourage you to take time to review the EPP Student Handbook and Practicum Manual, which contain details of all Shepherd University School of Education and EPP policies.

 Additional Resources for Cooperating Teachers